fernandesleticia/true-budget-api/README.md

 $ docker build .
 ```

-use -t to assign a custom name and tag: -t name:tag
+**note: use -t to assign a custom name and tag to the image: -t name:tag**

 ```
 $ docker build -t demo:latest .